Black hole microstates from the worldsheet: Discussion

 Having an exact worldsheet description of heavy pure states, far from the vacuum of the theory, is rare and valuable.
 Such models allow us to study aspects of black hole microstates that are smeared out in supergravity, and so cannot be studied with supergravity techniques.
 This offers the tantalising prospect of obtaining a quantitative understanding of the microscopic degrees of freedom of black holes.

 \acknowledgments

-We thank Emil Martinec and Stefano Massai for discussions.
+We thank Emil Martinec, Stefano Massai, Sami Rawash, Michele Santagata and Jerem\'ias Aguilera-Damia for discussions.
 The work of D.B.~was supported by the Royal Society Research Grant RGF\textbackslash R1\textbackslash181019.
-The work of S.I.~was partially supported by the CONICET fellowships PUE-IAFE22920160100060CO and PICT-2016-1358.
+The work of S.I.~was partially supported by the CONICET fellowships PICT-2016-1358 and PUE-IAFE22920160100060CO.
 The work of N.K.~was supported by the Leverhulme Trust under grant no.~RPG-2018-153 and by the ERC Consolidator Grant 772408-Stringlandscape.
 The work of D.T.~was supported by a Royal Society Tata University Research Fellowship.